 Be honest with yourself at this stage, and use the real data from your review to help you take your notes.
 You’ll probably discover through this process that in some areas, you’re doing better than you thought you were.
 In others, there may be problems you weren’t aware of until you did this review.
 That’s why it’s so important to look at actual data and not base your goal-setting off assumptions or memory.

 For my entire life as an entrepreneur, one thing that I really geek out over is quarterly review & planning sessions.
 I just love the clarity I find in these sessions that helps me take an honest look at where I’ve been, the momentum it builds to set goals for my future, and the security of knowing I have a solid plan to carry me forward for the next three months.

 Since this has been one of my favorite topics for years, I’ve written quite a lot of information about it!
-So today I’m rounding up some of my favorite posts, in the hopes that they might inspire you to find some motivation around your own quarterly planning as we wind down 2021 and prepare for 2022.
+So today I’m rounding up some of my favorite posts, in the hopes that they might inspire you to find some motivation around your own quarterly planning.

 Want some advice and tips for quarterly planning?
 Check out these posts…